flux-framework/flux-docs/coral.rst

 If no output is produced, then your hwloc is not CUDA-enabled.

-If running on an LLNL CORAL2 system, you can load a CUDA-enabled hwloc with:
+If running on an LLNL CORAL system, you can load a CUDA-enabled hwloc with:

 .. code-block:: sh